Password Cracking Methods & How to Avoid Them in 2024

 3. Guessing the Password

 Yep, if hackers aren’t able to use brute-force programs, they can always resort to guessing a user’s password.
-Hackers can guess a user’s password by learning more about the user — family name, home address, pet names, date of birth, etc. — and entering password combinations based on the user’s personal information.
+They learn more about the user — family names, home address, pet names, date of birth, etc. — and enter password combinations based on this personal information.

 4. Phishing

-Phishing is a technique where hackers create copycat websites aimed at deceiving users into giving away login credentials or other personal information.
+The term “phishing” comes from “fishing,” as attackers “fish” for victims’ sensitive information.
+Hackers usually create copycat websites (fraudulent sites designed to look nearly identical to legitimate ones) aimed at deceiving users into giving away login credentials or other personal information.

 The most common phishing techniques include:

-• Email phishing — Sending mass emails that include links to phishing sites to random recipients.
+• Email phishing — Sending mass emails that include links to phishing sites to random recipients, casting a wide net and hoping some recipients fall for the scam.

-• Social media phishing — Posting links to malicious sites on social networking sites, especially in comment sections e.g. YouTube comments or Twitter replies.
+• Social media — Posting links to malicious sites on social networking sites, especially in comment sections, such as YouTube comments or X (formerly Twitter) replies.

 5. Social Engineering

-Social engineering is where hackers deceive targets into giving away private information by posing as legitimate actors, such as banking support representatives.
-Hackers leverage a target’s background information to better manipulate them into unknowingly giving away information.
+In social engineering attacks, hackers deceive targets into giving away private information by posing as legitimate actors, such as banking support representatives.
+They use the target’s background information to manipulate them into unknowingly giving away information, often making their targets feel rushed or scared to get them to act quickly without thinking.

-• Scam phone calls — Targets are convinced to give away personal information to a scammer posing as a representative of a legitimate company, such as a bank.
+• Scam phone calls — Convincing targets to give away personal information to a scammer posing as a representative of a legitimate company, such as a bank.

-• Emails — Scammers will send carefully crafted emails posing as legitimate actors and will either convince targets to give away private information or download malware onto their devices.
-Scammers will usually engage in a conversation with the target to build trust.
+• Emails — Sending carefully crafted emails posing as legitimate actors to convince targets to give away private information or download malware.
+Scammers usually engage in a conversation with the target to build trust.

 • Social media messages — Hackers may pose as company accounts or even friends to deceive users.